CREWdecisions/elicitr/tests/testthat/_snaps/cat_add_data.md

     Condition
       Error in `cat_add_data()`:
       !
 Malformatted dataset:
-      x The column containing the sites is not formatted as expected. i See Data format in `elicitr::cat_add_data()`.
+      x The column containing the options is not formatted as expected. i See Data format in `elicitr::cat_add_data()`.

 ---